lauqerm/ygoboarder/README.md

 * Issue khi modal tự tắt không rõ lý do? (khả năng do resize)
 * Could not add to board if drag card on to another card
 * Card face-down add vào banished zone hay extra deck vẫn face-up
+* Does not auto re-search if change text search type (name, effect, etc...)
+* Modal mở đẩy toàn bộ window đi lên
+* Search pendulum effect does not work?
+* Missing scale in description

 ## Drag-n-Drop when scrolling is a mess, should be an edge case though
 ## Multiple deck modal